cylc/cylc-doc/src/7-to-8/major-changes/suicide-triggers.rst

 --------

-In Cylc 7 :term:`suicide triggers <suicide trigger>` are used to remove tasks from the graph automatically whilst a workflow is running.
+In Cylc 7 :term:`suicide triggers <suicide trigger>` are used to remove tasks from the graph automatically at runtime.

 Cylc 8 handles :term:`graphs <graph>` in an event-driven manner which means that a workflow can follow different paths in different eventualities without